4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 ---
-title: Connectors.py (module)
+title: Connectors.py (Module)
 layout: docs
 weight:

 ---
 ## Purpose

 - Functions to connect to various ServiceNow instances through a Selenium WebDriver object or a Requests Session.